 - does not have to be solely responsible for taking the minutes – this can be shared as a collective group on a rotational basis

 - is not responsible or accountable for actions by other practitioners or services in the TAF

 - is not automatically the person who initiated the EHA

 - does not need any particular qualifications and will not be expected to work outside their usual remit.

 Lead professionals should expect managers to ensure:

-- Appropriate and up to date training and supervision is provided along with coaching and mentoring where appropriate
+- appropriate and up to date training and supervision are provided along with coaching and mentoring where appropriate.

-For future dates and to book onto these courses please visit: http://www.oscb.org.uk/booking-training/
+For future dates and to book these courses, please visit http://www.oscb.org.uk/booking-training/.

 LCSS will work with partners to identify those families who require additional support from the Targeted Early Help Team.